Hadley Fraser

 Hadley Fraser (born Robert Hugh Fraser, April 21, 1980) is an English actor and singer.
 He made his West End debut as Marius Pontmercy in Les Misérables.
 He also originated the role of Tiernan for his Broadway debut in The Pirate Queen.

 Fraser’s other West End credits include Inspector Javert in Les Misérables, Frederick Frankenstein in Young Frankenstein, Anatoly Sergievsky in Chess, Archibald Craven in The Secret Garden, and many others.
 He also played Raoul de Chagny in The Phantom of the Opera at the Royal Albert Hall, Grantaire in Les Misérables in Concert: The 25th Anniversary, and Billy Bigelow in Carousel at Cadogan Hall.

 Early life and education

 Fraser was born in Windsor, Berkshire.
 He holds a BA from Birmingham University and a Postgraduate Diploma from the Royal Academy of Music.
 In 2011, he was made an Associate of the Royal Academy of Music, or ARAM.

 Personal life

-On 5 October 2014, Hadley married his long-time girlfriend, actress Rosalie Craig.
-The couple have a daughter.
+On 5 October 2014, Hadley married his partner, actress Rosalie Craig.
+The couple have a daughter, born in 2016.